Chords and scales for guitar

 Coming soon

-Presently there are only a small number of scene links on this page, but they're interesting, useful, they might stir your imagination, and they will definitely save you setup time.
+Presently there are only a small number of scene links on this page.
+They're interesting, useful, and should stir your imagination.
+They will definitely save you setup time.

 DADGBE, DADF#AD, DADGAD, DADFAD